-6. Financial Outlay
+7. Financial Outlay :

 The details of Capital Cost and Recurring Cost have been indicated in Annexure - II.
-However, the cost is indicative and actual assessment of the cost parameters have to be done keeping in view the site conditions, while submitting the project to the bank.
+As per Annexure E - II the capital cost for excavation of 1 Ha pond works out to be Rs1.065 lakh /- and the recurring cost as Rs 1.113 lakh /-.
+However, the cost is indicative and actual assessment of the cost parameters have to be done while submitting the project to the bank.

-7. Financial Analysis
+8. Financial Analysis: